 Even with these surprising superpowers, it's normal not to want spiders crawling around your home.
 They reproduce quickly.
 In fact, they can lay up to 1,000 eggs.
 They can also crawl through the tiniest of cracks and crevices in walls, floors, or ceilings.
 Although the poison used by spiders is not fatal to humans, it may cause nausea and other side effects, so it's understandable if you want to eliminate them from your home.

 There are certain preventative measures you can take to prevent a spider infestation.
 For example, make sure to vacuum, sweep, and dust on a regular basis to prevent webs and eggs from gathering.
 However, sometimes you need the help from a professional pest control company.

 Through highly effective pest control treatments, you'll be able to prevent and control spiders from taking over your household.
-Aptive Environmental offers eco-friendly pest control services, with offices all over the United States.
-We are so confident in our services that if the pest we exterminate comes back, we will too (for free)!
+Aptive Environmental offers pest control services with offices all over the United States.
+We are so confident in our services that if the pest we exterminate comes back, we will too at no additional cost.